rookasrudzianskas/rookasrudzianskas/README.md

 Hi, I'm [Rokas Rudzianskas](https://byrookas.com/), a passionate self-taught web developer and a freelance software developer from Lithuania || USA.
 Interested in working on backend, API's, Databases and currently learning about Distributed Ledger Technology.
 Occasionaly I do participate in Hackathons 💡 and I have a love/hate relationship with Programming 😐

+Two startups founder and the CEO - [Brainlyemails](https://brainlyemails.com/) and [CONNEXIOUS](https://connexious.com/).
+Feel free to check them out!

+👋 Renture.rent startup which born yesterday, with the help of Gabriel.
+More?
+[Renture.rent](https://renture.rent/)

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />